 Use Analytic Solver Simulation to analyze uncertainty and make better decisions with Monte Carlo simulation

 Risk and uncertainty are facts of life in most business and public policy decisions.
 However, with the right tools you can better understand risks and identify ways to mitigate them.
 This is especially important when “experimenting” in the real world is too expensive, dangerous, or time consuming.
 With an Excel model you can run thousands of “what if” scenarios allowing us to make better decisions more quickly.
-And every feature you need to do this is included in Analytic Solver Basic software (for small size models) at just $250 per year!
 Here are some examples:

 - Choosing drilling projects for oil and natural gas

 - Evaluating environmental impacts of a new highway or industrial plant

 - Setting stock levels to meet fluctuating demand at retail stores

 - Forecasting sales and production requirements for a new drug

 - Planning aircraft sorties and ship movements in the military